SorourMo/38-Cloud-A-Cloud-Segmentation-Dataset/README.md

 ### Some Important Points:
 1. Thin clouds (haze) are also considered as clouds (as well as thick clouds).
 2. Natural color images are false color images used for further visualization purposes.
-They have not used in the training and test phase of \[1] and \[2]\.
+They have not been used in the training and test phase of \[1] and \[2]\.
 3. Some of the patches do not have useful information (0 pixel values) in them.
 That is because of the black margins around the Landsat 8 images.

 ## Evaluation over 38-Cloud Dataset: